authorTom/ultimate-XR-dev-guide/README.md

 # The Ultimate XR Developers Resource Guide

 This resource list was created as a personal reference, I hope you find it as useful as I have.
-Please note that there may be some overlap with general game development resources, and there is a slight bias towards Unreal Engine and Meta Quest headsets.
-This project is still a work in progress. <br />
+Please note that there may be some overlap with general game development resources, and there is a slight bias towards Unreal Engine and Meta Quest headsets. <br />

 ## Contents
   - [Headsets (Head Mounted Displays)](#headsets-head-mounted-displays)